c-zhenhao/gobyexample/README.md

       - By default, the page should show a paginated list of entries sorted in creasing alphabetical order i.e. (A-Z)

 - Sunday
-  - Complete frontend
+  - Start frontend and render data by calling API
-  - Finish endpoints, call API
   - Learn about Gin + JWT for user authentication?
+  - Add more endpoints
+    - User authentication
-  - Start frontend
+    - Update backend

 - Monday
   - Complete frontend